 Scientific notation in REAL numbers (as in 1.23E-6 or 4E7) is supported.
 The decimal point and exponent sign are optional when an exponent is given.
-Both the uppercase "E" and the lowercase "e" are allowed in REAL numbers.
-"D" and "d" are also allowed to indicate an exponent.
+Both the uppercase E and the lowercase e are allowed in REAL numbers.
+Uppercase D and lowercase d are also allowed to indicate an exponent.
 This provides compatibility with other languages.

-All real constants are stored in REAL8 (double precision) format.
-If you require a single precision REAL4 constant, declare a REAL4 variable and give it your real constant value in a VALUE section.
+All Real constants are stored in REAL8 (double precision) format.
+If you require a single precision REAL4 constant, declare a REAL4 variable and give it your Real constant value in a VALUE section.